Battle of Ras al-Ayn (2012–13): Second week

 On 19 November, the jihadists, and the FSA launched an assault on a YPG checkpoint in Ras al-Ayn that initially left six rebels dead.
 The rebels also assassinated Abed Khalil, the president of the local PYD council, when a sniper shot him dead.
 The next day it was reported by SOHR that the death toll in the jihadist-YPG fighting in the town had reached 34.
-29 of the dead were members of the Al-Nusra Front and the Gharba al-Sham battalion.
+29 of the dead were members of Al-Nusra Front and the Gharba al-Sham battalion.
 The other five included four Kurdish fighters and Khalil.
 The four Kurdish fighters were reportedly executed after being captured by the rebels.
 The opposition activist group the LCC put the number of dead at 46: 25 YPG and 20 FSA fighters, and the PYD official.
 35 Kurds and 11 FSA fighters were captured by both sides.
-The same day, members of the al-Nusra Front and Ghuraba al-Sham opened fire on a YPG checkpoint, sparking clashes that killed dozens of people, including at least three rebel leaders.
+The same day, members of Al-Nusra Front and Ghuraba al-Sham opened fire on a YPG checkpoint, sparking clashes that killed dozens of people, including at least three rebel leaders.
 A Kurdish activist stated that the presence of hostile Islamist fighters had alienated Kurdish locals.
 Both the Kurdish National Council and top FSA commander General Riad al-Asaad condemned the clashes, with the KNC calling the presence of rebel fighters in the town "pointless and unjustifiable", and al-Asaad attributing the violence to "some groups trying to exploit the situation in order to blow up relations between Kurds and Arabs" while expressly denying any FSA affiliation with Ghuraba al-Sham.

 As a result of the fighting, there was a buildup in the number of forces deployed by both sides in Ras al-Ayn.

 Third week

-By 22 November, Kurdish forces had strengthened their numbers to around 400 militiamen, who faced 200 fighters from the al-Nusra Front and 100 fighters from Ghuraba al-Sham, supported by three captured Syrian Army tanks.
+By 22 November, Kurdish forces had strengthened their numbers to around 400 militiamen, who faced 200 fighters from Al-Nusra Front and 100 fighters from Ghuraba al-Sham, supported by three captured Syrian Army tanks.

-On 22 November, SOHR reported that eight members of the al-Nusra Front and one YPG fighter were killed in fighting for Ras al-Ayn.
+On 22 November, SOHR reported that eight members of Al-Nusra Front and one YPG fighter were killed in fighting for Ras al-Ayn.
 At this point, the fighting had claimed an estimated 54 lives.
-The next day, however, a tenuous two-day ceasefire was announced between Kurdish fighters and the al-Nusra Front and Ghuraba al Sham in order to determine terms of a possible permanent agreement between the two sides.
+The next day, however, a tenuous two-day ceasefire was announced between Kurdish fighters and Al-Nusra Front and Ghuraba al Sham in order to determine terms of a possible permanent agreement between the two sides.
 Prior to this announcement, the PYD claimed that its forces had killed 25 rebels, wounded 20 more, and destroyed three vehicles.
 Negotiations on 24 November resulted in a fragile truce that lasted only until 6 December, when clashes broke out once again.